Volunteer Week Hawaii, April 18-24, 2021

 Currently, several local nonprofits have pivoted operations to support the COVID-19 outbreak.
 In support of Volunteer Week, we encourage you to find a way to volunteer on Maui and commit to building community resilience in face of the adversities due to COVID-19.

-Here are a few ways you can help and respond with aloha:
+Here are a few ways you can volunteer:

 Hands on Maui

-— Hands on Maui is looking for volunteers and donations to support urgent community needs created by the Coronavirus outbreak.
+— Hands on Maui is looking for volunteers and donations to support community needs created by the Coronavirus pandemic.
 Visit www.handsonmaui.com or contact Wendy Stebbins at 808-270-7150 for more information.

 Maui County Health Department